muggy8/proxymity/docs/proxymity-data.md

 ```

 ## proxymityData.objectify()
-because the data object is a proxy the whole way down, it is dificult to debug at times and you may or may not need to change it's implementation for sending data back and forth between servers and other clients potentially.
+because the data object is a proxy the whole way down, it is difficult to debug at times and you may or may not need to change it's implementation for sending data back and forth between servers and other clients potentially.
 To aid in this.
 Proxymity comes with a objectify method which will take a snapshot of the current state of the proxymityData object at the specified location and return an object that matches the current state of the proxymity data

 ```JavaScript
 var view = proxymity(document.querySelector("body"))